-A Heatwave Level 2 warning has been issued from 08:00 on Tuesday, 25th June to 20:00 on Thursday, 27th June 2019 in the South East.
+A Heatwave Level 3 Heatwave warning was issued for our area at 0904 on Thu 25 Jun 2020.
 This means that temperatures are likely to rise to levels that increase the risk of ill health among vulnerable adults, particularly the very young and older people and those with long-term health conditions.
 Met office notice

 Heatwave care advice- top tips for staying safe during the very hot weather: